TheRoks/git-worktree/slides.md

 </div>

 <!--
-Let's meet all the agents.
+Let's meet all the agents available with GitHub Copilot Business.
 GitHub Copilot is your core assistant - always there for inline suggestions and chat.
 The Copilot Coding Agent runs in the cloud, working autonomously to implement features and create PRs even when you're not at your computer.
 GitHub Copilot CLI helps with terminal commands.
-And OpenAI Codex, now integrated via Copilot Pro+, brings advanced reasoning and complex code generation capabilities.
+And Copilot Edits enables multi-file editing and refactoring across your entire codebase.
 -->

 ---